Kerr-Newman-AdS Black Hole Surrounded by Perfect Fluid Matter in Rastall Gravity: KN-ADS BLACK HOLE IN PERFECT FLUID MATTER

-Using the Newman-Jains method, we generalize Reissner-Nordstrom black hole to Kerr-Newman black hole with scalar field in Rastall gravity.
-The introduction to the Newman-Jains method can read the papers \citep{2014PhRvD..90f4041A, 2010CQGra..27p5008C, 2015GReGr..47...19E, 1965JMP.....6..915N}.
-We find that the coordinate transformation from the Newman-Jains method is
+Using the Newman-Janis method \citep{2014PhRvD..90f4041A, 2010CQGra..27p5008C, 2015GReGr..47...19E, 1965JMP.....6..915N}, we generalize the Reissner-Nordstrom black hole to the Kerr-Newman black hole in perfect fluid matter in the Rastall gravity.
+First, we perform transformation for the spherically symmetric black hole space-time metric (Eq. \ref{SY3}) from Boyer-Lindquist (BL) coordinates $(t,r,\theta,\phi)$ to Eddington-Finkelstein (EF) coordinates $(u,r,\theta,\phi)$ through